A direct bijection between descending plane partitions with no special parts and permutation matrices: A bijection on permutations

 We can see that the parts of $\delta$ correspond to permutation inversions directly by noting that to convert from the monotone triangle representation of a permutation to a usual permutation $\sigma$ such that $i\rightarrow \sigma(i)$, one simply sets $\sigma(i)$ equal to the unique new entry in row $i$ of the monotone triangle.
 Thus for each entry of the monotone triangle $a_{i,j}$ such that $a_{i,j}=a_{i+1,j+1}$, there will be an inversion in the permutation between $a_{i,j}$ and $\sigma(i+1)$.
 This is because $a_{i,j}=\sigma(k)$ for some $k\leq i$ and $\sigma(k)=a_{i,j}>\sigma(i)$.
 These entries $a_{i,j}$ such that $a_{i,j}=a_{i+1,j+1}$ are exactly the parts of the DPP.
 Thus if a DPP has $p$ parts, its corresponding permutation will have $p$ inversions.

 Also, observe that if the number of parts equal to $n$ in $\delta$ is $k$, then $k$ determines the position of the 1 in the last column of the permutation matrix.
 This is because the path of $n$'s in the monotone triangle must consist of exactly $k$ northwest steps (no northeast steps).
 So by the bijection between monotone triangles and ASMs, the $1$ in the last column of $A$ is in row $n-k$.
 So finally, we have a bijection between descending plane partitions of order $n$ with a total of $p$ parts, $k$ parts equal to $n$, and no special parts and $n\times n$ permutation matrices with inversion number $p$ whose 1 in the last column is in row $n-k$. \end{proof} See Figure~\ref{fig:bijex} for an example of this bijection.
 Note that there is a direct correspondence between parts of the DPP and entries of the monotone triangle equal to their southeast neighbor.
-Thus the bijection map is simple.
-The map from DPPs to ASMs is a rearrangement of the parts of the DPP into the shape of a monotone triangle, filling in the additional monotone triangle entries in the only way possible.
-The map from ASMs to DPPs takes the essential monotone triangle entries (those equal to their southeast neighbor) and rearranges them into a DPP with no special parts in the only way possible.